 As with any case in which capital expenditures must be approved.
 The biggest hurdle for the client is ROI and trying to evaluate the payback of the improvement being considered for the infrastructure process or production line.
 In many cases ROI calculations involving the upgrading of machinery or infrastructure involves the purchase of specific hardware which in many cases is quite substantial.
 However, utilizing IIoT technologies often has a much lower Investment (I) portion of ROI.

 IIoT can help with a multitude of functions of an existing process.
 For example, IIoT can monitor and visualize individual building blocks or sections of a process utilizing standard VFD, Servo, Stepper or Robotic motion including:

 The beauty of this data is that it can provided better clarity to each step within a process flow or a discrete manufacturing line.
 This data can be utilized to drive predictive analysis and implement machine learning.
-These algorithms can allow OEM machine builders as well as end user predict maintenance downtimes, and weak areas of the current machine that may need to be pinpointed.
+These algorithms can allow OEM machine builders as well as end users to predict maintenance downtimes and weak areas of the current machine that may need to be pinpointed.

-IIoT with the simple hardware addition of an edge controller/computer and a data collector.
-Can allow a machine to be monitored with predicative algorithms to prevent and predict downtimes before they happen.
-Imagine a plant without the need of or 3rd shift maintenance team to keep production going through the night.
+IIoT can be achieved with the simple hardware addition of an edge controller/computer and/or a data collector.
+This can allow a machine to be monitored with predicative algorithms to prevent and predict downtimes before they happen.
+Imagine a plant without the need for a 3rd shift maintenance team to keep production going through the night.

 Stay tuned Next Week for the next installment in our series: Common IIoT Architecture